marcoonroad/twostep/README.md

 For stronger/longer secrets, you can use the `~bytes` optional parameter (the default and minimal value is 10,
-_with the invariant that it must be divisible by 5_):
+_with the invariant that it must be divisible-by / multiple-of 5_):

 ```ocaml
 let secret: string = Twostep.TOTP.secret ~bytes:20 ();;